 Drifter’s Escape really works.
-Dylan successfully walks the tightrope he consciously built for himself with this album (“What I’m trying to do now is not use too many words”), limiting the number of words while still telling and effective story.
-Drifter’s Escape while very succinct, still has a beginning, middle and end, and a transformation of the narrator’s plight.
-Unlike a few other songs on the album, it hangs together with repeated listens, balancing between being frustratingly vague and mind-numbingly simple.
+Dylan successfully walks the tightrope he consciously built for himself with this album (“What I’m trying to do now is not use too many words”), limiting the number of words while still telling an effective story.
+Drifter’s Escape while very succinct, still has a beginning, middle, and end, and a transformation of the narrator’s plight.
+It hangs together with repeated listens, balancing between being frustratingly vague and mind-numbingly simple.
 And that’s not to mention the effectiveness of the music, and the killer harmonic solo at the beginning.

 The legendary songwriter Richard Sherman, the co-author of many great songs such as Chim Chim Cher-ee and It’s a Small World, once said that a song “has to be a book on the head of a pin.
 That’s what a good song is.”
 I think Drifter’s Escape passes that test.

 Drifter’s Escape continues the outsider/outlaw imagery that dominates John Wesley Harding.
 The protagonist of the song has been arrested for some reason, a reason that remains a mystery even to him.
 “I still do not know what is that I’ve done wrong”, he cries.
 Like the narrator’s of John Wesley Harding and As I Went Out One Morning, society in general/the authorities are out to get him, a frequent theme in sixties Dylan music.
 In Just Like Tom Thumbs’ Blues, Dylan sings of hipster Angel:

 Who looked so fine at first,